 I’d say pretty well, though it’s hard to tell given the dramatic differences in the scoring.
 The scores are not really comparable, but I’d say that when going for low, 1.16 (of 6) "looks better" than 16 of 25.

-Scoring as “Well controlled (but not ‘confident’)” on the ACQ, does seem fairly akin to “not as well controlled as [you] could be”, at least from my perspective.
+Scoring as “Well-controlled (but not ‘confident’)” on the ACQ does seem fairly akin to "not as well controlled as [you] could be," at least from my perspective.

-As a patient, what do I feel gives clinicians a better look at my asthma?
+What gives clinicians a better look at my asthma?

-I personally feel that the Asthma Control Test gives my doctors a better look at my asthma.
+I personally feel that the asthma control test gives my doctors a better look at my asthma.
 As always, your asthma may vary.
 For me, coughing and dyspnea (shortness of breath) are MUCH better symptom indicators of my control than is wheezing.
 I often use my rescue inhaler more often than should be used per the asthma control guidelines, so, this is a measurement that I take with a bit of a grain of salt—as do my doctors.
-Plus with the ACQ being skewed toward the last week, it is better as a short-term indicator of control, rather than long term as ACT asks for recall over the last month (which, admittedly, may make it less accurate).
+Plus with the ACQ being skewed toward the last week, it is better as a short-term indicator of control, rather than long-term, as ACT asks for recall over the last month (which, admittedly, may make it less accurate).

-Now, note that your doctor will of course combine the information gained from the ACT or ACQ with a variety of other factors to determine the course of treatment for your asthma—they are to help guide the decision but likely not useful to self-determine the next steps for your asthma care independently.
+Now, note that your doctor will of course combine the information gained from the ACT or ACQ with a variety of other factors to determine the course of treatment for your asthma.
+They are to help guide the decision, but likely not useful to self-determine the next steps for your asthma care independently.

 What do you think captures your level of asthma control better?
 How do you and your doctor determine whether or not your asthma is in control?